 Belgian residents must also provide a valid residence permit.

-When visiting New Zealand with other family members, applicants must separately apply for each NZ eTA from Belgium, including minors.
-It is allowed to apply on behalf of other family members as long as it is specified on the application form.
-A legal parent or guardian must disclose a document that proves legal guardianship or parenthood by scanning, attaching and submitting this with the application form.
+When visiting New Zealand with family members, applicants must apply separately for each NZ eTA from Belgium, including minors.
+You may apply on behalf of other family members as long as you make sure to fill out the NZeTa application form with your relative’s passport and personal details.

 More information about the eTA for New Zealand for children, on the following link.